How to Use Pictalk AAC?

 2. The display time of the sentence

-3. The editing protection via a simple addition
+3. The protection of editing by a simple addition

-4. The automatic pronunciation of the pictogram when clicked
+4. The automatic pronunciation of the pictogram upon a click

 If you click on the "languages" symbol, you will find yourself on the second panel: